travisdesell/ourepository/AI/README.md

    predicted annotations overlaid on top.
 The current configuration of matplotlib may cause issues if run from the command line.

 Please look at the referenced files for more details on program arguments.
-By default, it will run on a test dataset
+By default, it will run on a test dataset.

 ## Troubleshooting